FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce \name, a multi-level fine-grained constraints following benchmark tailored for gauging the instruction following abilities of LLMs. \name covers five different categories of constraints and more than 50 NLP tasks, utilizes a novel ``multi-level'' mechanism for precisely estimating the upper limit of instruction following capabilities.
+In this paper, we introduce \name, a Multi-level Fine-grained Constraints Following Benchmark tailored for gauging the instruction-following capability of LLMs. \name covers five \emph{fine-grained} constraint categories and over 50 NLP tasks, utilizes a novel \emph{Multi-level} mechanism for precisely estimating the upper limit of instruction-following capability.
 Furthermore, we propose an evaluation protocol with three metrics that seamlessly integrate with the multi-level mechanism.
-We conduct extensive experiments on \name, yielding insightful conclusions about the capabilities of current LLMs on instruction following.
-Conclusively, our analysis suggests that \name may serve as another dimension for a comprehensive evaluation of LLMs' proficiencies.
+Our extensive tests over 13 popular LLMs reveal a substantial performance advantage for GPT-4 and GPT-3.5 over their counterparts, and there is still significant room for improving the instruction-following ability of current LLMs.